Anjani-ch/admin-new/README.md

 npm run dev
 ```

-Push changes to main and the CI/CD pipeline will do the rest.

 ## Writing CSS

 Do not write your own CSS files.
 If you must then use global CSS, but try not to write global CSS either.
 Use Tailwind to it's full potential.